 Post-quantum cryptographic solutions refers to a range of public-key cryptographic solutions that are considered secure in the quantum setting.
 Many of these algorithms are currently going through a standardization process being held by the National Institute for Standards and Technology (NIST).
 A few other institutions like the European Telecommunications Standards Institute (ETSI) and the Internet Engineering Task Force (IETF) are also developing their own standards, but the majority of the focus is on NIST’s post-quantum standardization process (NIST PQS).
-This process was officially announced in late 2016 and has recently entered Round 3 (of at most most four rounds).
-Please see our Round 3 article here for more information on this process.
+This process was officially announced in late 2016 and has recently came to a final stage with some winners and alternate algorithms that at PQSecure we proudly developed side-channel resistant IPs for them.

 Post-Quantum Public Key Exchange